hamatk/CataclysmBN_Mod_MachineBow/README.md

 Although my sounds may be used for any reason, please credit me when using them for anything other than personal enjoyment.
 I also take requests for custom-made sounds and music!

-As for my code, do with it what you will - no credit necessary.

 **Acknowledgments**

 Thank you to the BN discord for patiently guiding me through making contributions to this game.
 Please bear with me as I continue to impress with my technological illiteracy.